At Crunch, we know how hard you work, whether you are self-employed or an employee. You deserve to keep every penny of your hard-earned money.

 Income Tax rates and bands

-Before we examine the full list of tax-free income sources, let’s quickly look at a basic overview of the standard UK tax rates.
-So you can use them to gauge the value of tax-free income/allowances.
+Before we jump into the full list of tax-free income sources, it is worth looking at a quick breakdown of the standard UK tax rates.
+Knowing these helps you see exactly how much your tax-free allowances are actually worth to you.

 *Figures taken from HMRC website